IBM/cloud-pak/repo/case/ibm-ucda-case/README.md

-# UrbanCode Deploy Agent - Case Bundle
+# DevOps Deploy Agent - Case Bundle

 ## Introduction
-[UrbanCode Deploy Agent](https://www.ibm.com/cloud/urbancode/deploy) is a tool for automating application deployments through your environments.
+[DevOps Deploy Agent](https://www.ibm.com/cloud/urbancode/deploy) is a tool for automating application deployments through your environments.
 It is designed to facilitate rapid feedback and continuous delivery in agile development while providing the audit trails, versioning and approvals needed in production.

 ## Details
 This CASE contains two inventory items:
-- A helm chart that deploys a single instance of IBM UrbanCode Deploy agent that may be scaled to multiple instances.
+- A helm chart that deploys a single instance of IBM DevOps Deploy agent that may be scaled to multiple instances.
-- An operator that deploys a single instance of IBM UrbanCode Deploy agent that may be scaled to multiple instances.
+- An operator that deploys a single instance of IBM DevOps Deploy agent that may be scaled to multiple instances.

 Support has been validated on OpenShift clusters running onPrem, in IBM Satellite, and IBM ROKS.

-The Persistent Volume access modes ReadWriteOnce (RWO) and ReadWriteMany (RWX) are both supported for use with IBM UrbanCode Deploy agent.
+The Persistent Volume access modes ReadWriteOnce (RWO) and ReadWriteMany (RWX) are both supported for use with IBM DevOps Deploy agent.
 However, ReadWriteMany is required to successfully scale to more than one replica/instance of the agent.

 ## Kubernetes Roles and Personas
-- Operator - The Kubernetes cluster administrator role is required when working with the UCD agent operator.
+- Operator - The Kubernetes cluster administrator role is required when working with the DevOps Deploy agent operator.
 This role is required to add a new CustomResourceDefinition (CRD) named ucdagents.urbancode.ibm.com to the cluster.
 Once the CRD has been added to the cluster, an instance of the operator can be installed into a namespace by a user with the namespace administrator role.
-After the UCD agent operator is running, users can create UcdAgent resources.
+After the DevOps Deploy agent operator is running, users can create UcdAgent resources.
-- Helm Chart - Users with the namespace administrator role can install the UCD agent using the helm chart.
+- Helm Chart - Users with the namespace administrator role can install the DevOps Deploy agent using the helm chart.

 ## Prerequisites
 1. Kubernetes 1.19.0+; kubectl and oc CLI; Helm 3;